-10.26 Large SPDM message transfer mechanism
+10.27 Large SPDM message transfer mechanism

-- A large SPDM message is an SPDM message whose size is greater than the DataTransferSize of the receiving SPDM endpoint.
-These clauses provide a transport agnostic mechanism to transfer large SPDM messages.
+- A Large SPDM message is an SPDM message whose size is greater than the DataTransferSize of the receiving SPDM endpoint.
+These clauses provide a transport agnostic mechanism to transfer Large SPDM messages.
 This mechanism will be used only when the size of an SPDM message exceeds the DataTransferSize of the receiving SPDM endpoint.
-Additionally, the transport may provide an alternative method to transfer large SPDM messages.
-For SPDM messages that are less than or equal to the DataTransferSize of the receiving SPDM endpoint, the sending SPDM endpoint shall not utilize this transfer mechanism. - This transfer mechanism divides a large SPDM message into smaller fragments.
+Additionally, the transport may provide an alternative method to transfer Large SPDM messages.
+For SPDM messages that are less than or equal to the DataTransferSize of the receiving SPDM endpoint, the sending SPDM endpoint shall not utilize this transfer mechanism. - This transfer mechanism divides a Large SPDM message into smaller fragments.
 With the exception of the first and last fragment, all fragments are equal in size.
 These fragments are called chunks.
 The chunks shall be numbered and shall transfer in sequence.
 The chunks and transfer sequence are as such: - The first chunk shall be assigned a numeric value of 0, the second chunk shall be assigned a numeric value of 1, the third chunk shall be assigned a numeric value of 2 and this pattern shall continue until the last chunk.
-These numeric values are called a chunk sequence number. - The first chunk shall contain the first set of bytes of the large SPDM message, the second chunk shall contain the second set of bytes, the third chunk shall contain the third set of bytes and this pattern shall continue until the last chunk. - · All chunks shall represent all bytes of the large SPDM message without altering the message in any way.
+These numeric values are called a chunk sequence number. - The first chunk shall contain the first set of bytes of the Large SPDM message, the second chunk shall contain the second set of bytes, the third chunk shall contain the third set of bytes and this pattern shall continue until the last chunk. - · All chunks shall represent all bytes of the Large SPDM message without altering the message in any way. - The sequence of transfer shall start with chunk sequence number 0 and shall continue in a monotonically increasing chunk sequence number until the last chunk. - CHUNK_SEND, CHUNK_GET and their corresponding Responses shall be used to transfer these chunks. - The ChunkSeqNo fields indicate the chunk sequence number for a given chunk.

-- The sequence of transfer shall start with chunk sequence number 0 and shall continue in a monotonically increasing chunk sequence number until the last chunk. - CHUNK_SEND, CHUNK_GET and their corresponding Responses shall be used to transfer these chunks. - The ChunkSeqNo fields indicate the chunk sequence number for a given chunk. - The requests and responses, which these clauses define, handle the transfer of each chunk.
+The Requests and Responses, defined in these clauses, handle the transfer of each chunk.

-10.26.1 CHUNK_SEND request and CHUNK_SEND_ACK response message
+10.27.1 CHUNK_SEND request and CHUNK_SEND_ACK response message

-- 674 CHUNK_SEND request and CHUNK_SEND_ACK response shall be used to send a request to an SPDM endpoint when the size of the request is greater than the DataTransferSize of the receiving SPDM endpoint. - Table 83 CHUNK_SEND request format table describes the format for the request. - Table 84 Chunk sender attributes describes the chunk sender attributes:
+- 662 CHUNK_SEND request and CHUNK_SEND_ACK response shall be used to send a request to an SPDM endpoint when the size of the request is greater than the DataTransferSize of the receiving SPDM endpoint. - The CHUNK_SEND request format table describes the format for the request.

-Table 83 - CHUNK_SEND request format table
+CHUNK_SEND request format table

-Byte offset Field Size (bytes) Description 0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.
-1 RequestResponseCode 1 0x85 = CHUNK_SEND request.
-See Table 4 - SPDM request codes.
-2 Param1 1 Request Attributes.
-See Table 84 - Chunk sender attributes.
+Offsets Field Size in bytes Value 0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.
+1 RequestResponseCode 1 0x85 = CHUNK_SEND Request 2 Param1 1 Request Attributes.
+See Chunk Sender Attributes.
 3 Param2 1 Handle.
 This field should uniquely identify the transfer of a large SPDM message.
-The value of this field shall be the same for all chunks of the same large SPDM message.
-The value of this field should either entirely monotonically increase or entirely monotonically decrease with each large SPDM message and with the expectation that it will wrap around after reaching the maximum or minimum value, respectively, of this field.
-4 ChunkSeqNo 2 Shall identify the chunk number associated with SPDMChunk .
-6 Reserved 2 Reserved.
-8 ChunkSize 4 Shall indicate the size of SPDMchunk .
-See Additional chunk transfer requirements.
-12 LargeMessageSize L0 = 0 or 4 Shall indicate the size of the large SPDM message being transferred.
+The value of this field shall be the same for all chunks of the same Large SPDM message.
+The value of this field should either entirely monotonically increase or entirely monotonically decrease with each Large SPDM message and with the expectation that it will wrap around after reaching the maximum or minimum value, respectively, of this field.
+4 ChunkSeqNo 2 This field shall identify the chunk number associated with SPDMChunk.
+6 Reserved 2 Reserved 8 ChunkSize 4 This field shall indicate the size of SPDMchunk .
+See Additional chunk transfer requirements for details.
+12 LargeMessageSize L0 = 0 or 4 This field shall indicate the size of the Large SPDM message being transferred.
 This field shall only be present when ChunkSeqNo is zero and shall have a non-zero value.
 The value of this field should be greater than the DataTransferSize of the receiving SPDM endpoint.
-12 + L0 SPDMchunk Variable Shall contain the chunk of the large SPDM request message associated with ChunkSeqNo .
+12 + L0 SPDMchunk Variable This field shall contain the chunk of the Large SPDM Request associated with ChunkSeqNo .